 The average length of a basketball game in the NBA lasts anywhere from 2-3 hours after factoring in team timeouts, clock stoppages for substitutions, replay reviews, shooting fouls, TV timeouts for commercial breaks, halftime breaks, breathers and other stoppages.
 Most game lengths are about two and a half hours.

 College basketball games are slightly different.
 NCAA basketball games for men consist of two 20-minute halves, adding up to 40 total minutes of game time.
 Each overtime period is five minutes long.
 NCAA women’s college games are played in four 10-minute quarters just like WNBA games are.
 The amount of time it takes to complete a game is about two hours.

 Most high school basketball games in the United States are played in 8-minute quarters, but that varies from state to state.

 Back in 1954, the Syracuse Nationals owner Danny Biasone and general manager Leo Farris began implementing a 24-second shot clock during scrimmages.
 The result was a faster, higher-scoring game that the NBA officially adopted for the 1954-55 season.

-The shot clock completely revolutionized the game.
+The shot clock completely revolutionized the professional basketball game.
 Points soared, as did attendance.
 Some said it saved basketball, others said it rescued it.
 Either way, everyone was in favor of it.